Rokimajo/rpi-datasci-hum-sensor/README.md

 This repository contains all the elements involving my Data Science IoT project.
 I will be explaining why I chose this project, some steps I took along the way of developing this project, a short demo looking at the end product, and a tutorial to follow along.
 This project will be using a **Raspberry Pi 4 Model B** with the **Sense HAT V2** addon and is coded using **Python 3.11**.

 ## Getting Started & My Project Idea
 I had to think of a small, easy to implement idea that involves a working IoT prototype, and involves a personal problem that I want to solve.
 The only IoT device that I had a bit of experience with was the Raspberry Pi, so naturally that was my first option.
 This Raspberry Pi doesn't have a whole lot of sensors on it's own, so luckily mine came with the SenseHAT addon.
-This SenseHAT comes with a modicum of sensors:
+This SenseHAT comes with several sensors:

 - Gyroscope
 - Accelerometer